School Information

 (33 hours and 20 minutes per week)

 The staff at Wood Ley School are friendly and form a very effective team, who provide an exciting and creative environment for the pupils.
 The Governing Body is very supportive and enthusiastic in their role.
-The Friends of Wood Ley School are a thriving group of parents who organise fund raising and social events throughout the year.
 Staff, Governors and Sports Specialists currently run clubs after school for six-week blocks.
 Liaison with the Stowmarket Primary Schools and High School is strong.
 Wood Ley School is also a member of the Gipping Valley Partnership.

-The Ofsted Inspection carried out in February 2016 confirmed that Wood Ley is still a ‘Good’ school.
+The Ofsted Inspection carried out in February 2021 confirmed that Wood Ley is still a ‘Good’ school.
 In addition the School has twice been awarded the Quality Mark, Healthy Schools Award and received the Artsmark in March 2012.
+School of Sanctuary Award in 2023 , Eco Schools Platinum Award and Gold Sports Award in 2024.